Cutwell/Cutwell/README.md

 🏳️‍🌈 My pronouns are He / Him.

-👩‍🎓 I'm currently a postgraduate student studying Artificial Intelligence @ Plymouth University.
+👩‍🎓 I'm a graduate in MSc Artificial Intelligence and BSc Computer Science from the University of Plymouth.

 👩‍💻 My GitHub documents my various projects in AI and other fields.